 FULL JOIN

-Note: FULL JOIN can potentially return very large result sets.
+Note: FULL JOIN can return very large datasets and should be used carefully.

 SQL Syntax: